MShahzadMughal/python-online-ide/README.md

    It also runs the `postinstall.sh` BASH script which clones the [exercises](https://github.com/Open-Education-Polito/oep-esercizi-python) repository allowing to have the complete experience.
-3. Open the HTML file `dist/index.html` in a browser.
+3. Run `node server.js`
+4. Browse `http://localhost:3000` to check your website.
 4. Enjoy!

 ### Docker (dev) Setup
 1. Clone this repository using `git clone git@github.com:open-education-polito/python-online.git`
 2. Run `docker build . -t oep-python-online`
-3. Run `docker run -p 8080:8080 oep-python-online`
+3. Run `docker run -p 3000:3000 oep-python-online`
-4. Browse `localhost:8080` and you should find the application up and running.
+4. Browse `localhost:3000` and you should find the application up and running.

 ### Docker (prod) Setup
 If you want a prod docker, you should change the